livepeer/verification-classifier/README.md

         └── -8ygLPzgpsg_720.log
 ```

-Where the folder indicate the rendition we are using to compare against the original (1080).
+Where the folder indicates the rendition we are using to compare against the original (1080).
-A folder inside this folder contains the name of the asset and finally the file containing the log.
+A subfolder of this folder contains the name of the asset and finally the file containing the log.

 The log is a csv file, with the following structure: